wombleton/gitlaw-nz/acts/N/New Zealand Railways Corporation Act 1981.md

     *   (d) neglects to shut any gate or slip panel in any fence forming the boundary of, or upon adjoining, any railway,---

-    that person commits an offence and shall, in respect of each offence, be liable on summary conviction to a fine not exceeding $500\.
+    that person commits an offence and shall, in respect of each offence, be liable on conviction to a fine not exceeding $500\.

     Compare: 1949 No 40 ss 26, 27, 28; 1968 No 40 s 3(2)

+    Section 115(1): amended, on 1 July 2013, by [section 413][198] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 115(1)(m): amended, on 16 December 1983, by section 5 of the New Zealand Railways Corporation Amendment Act (No 2) 1983 (1983 No 127).

+    Section 115(2): amended, on 1 July 2013, by [section 413][198] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 116 Penalties for damage to railways